-- Put your computer into the sleep mode when you will be away from it for at least 20 minutes.
+- Put your computer in the sleep mode when you will be away from it for at least 20 minutes.

 - Shut down and unplug electronics during off hours.

-- Print on both sides of the paper by using your printer’s double-side print option.
+- Print on both sides of the paper by using your printer’s 2-sided print option.

-- Switch to digital documents and only print when necessary.
+- Go paperless.
+Switch to digital documents and only print when necessary.

-- Buy recycled office supplies when you can.
-Some examples of recyclable office supplies include paper, fax toners, and plastic cups for the water cooler.
+- Buy recycled office supplies when you can — like paper, fax toners, and plastic cups for the water cooler.

-- Place a recycling box under your desk for paper and other items.
+- Place a recycling bin or box under your desk for paper and other items.